madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 5th of July, 2019

+  - _Cardinals_, _Hair_, _The Knowledge_, _Later_ and _I Walk Away_ by
+    Lele Marchitelli.
+Apparently, she is the new go-to person of _Paolo Sorrentino_, the director of two of my favourite films, _La Grande Bellezza_ and _Youth_.

+  - The first four of those songs are from the soundtrack album of _The Young Pope_.
+I've only seen the first episode, but so far it is everything we would like.
+It is stylish, decadent, and clever both in writing, acting, and cinematography.

 ### 3rd of July, 2019

   - _La Joya_ and _Reframe_ by Aukai.
 The whole album, _Reminiscence_, is nice